redux-saga/redux-saga/docs/api/README.md

     - `effectId` : Number - The ID of the yielded effect

-    - `result` : any - The result of the successful resolution of the effect
+    - `result` : any - The result of the successful resolution of the effect.
+In case of `fork` or `spawn` effects, the result will be a `Task` object.

 - `effectRejected(effectId, error)`